vrmnk/curveMatching/README.md

 # curveMatching
-# This repository contains code whcih will check if two input curves are the same.
+# This repository contains code which will check if two input curves are the same.